hendrikcech/tent-request/README.md

 	var request = require('tent-request')

 Create a new client for each user with a meta post and optionally auth credentials.
 `meta` should be the content part of the meta post returned by the Tent server (`meta.post.content`).
+An example can be found in the [config template](test/config.json.template).
 `auth` should be an object with keys named `id` OR `access_token`, `key` OR `hawk_key` and `algorithm` OR `hawk_algorithm`.

 	var client = request.createClient(meta, auth)

 ## methods
-`client` exposes several APIs to interact with the users' Tent server.
+`client` exposes several functions to interact with the users' Tent server.
 If you have questions regarding the specific behaviour of some of these setters, don't be afraid to look in the source, it's pretty basic.

-You can pass `null` to pretty much all these setters to remove the corresponding content again.

 ### result (callback)
 All functions optionally take a callback as the last argument, which gets called after the full response is received.
 The `err` variable is null, unless `http.request()` throws an error, the status code is not 200 or the body contains an `error` key.
-The `response` object is forwarded from the underlying `http.request()` `body` either contains the JSON decoded response or a number, if a `count()` method was used.
+The `response` object is forwarded from the underlying `http.request()`.
+`body` either contains the JSON decoded response or a number, if the count of posts was requested.

 	function cb(err, response, body) {
 		if(err) return console.error(err)